 - a.
-Composition of the programme - b.
+Composition of the programme (incl. modules and module components) - b.
 Study load of the programme and of each of the units of study - c.
 Other programme-specific characteristics - d.
 Excellence programmes

 2. Aims and final attainment targets

 - a.
 Aims of the programme

 - b.
 Final attainment targets

 - c.
 Continuation to the master's programme